george-sp/android_develop_training/04. Building Apps with Graphics & Animation/03. Animating Views Using Scenes and Transitions/README.md

 >>
 >> This technique is useful for creating transition objects dynamically if you modify the user interface in your code, and to create simple built-in transition instances with few or no parameters.
 >>
 >> To create an instance of a built-in transition, invoke one of the public constructors in the subclasses of the [Transition](https://developer.android.com/reference/android/transition/Transition.html) class.
+For example, the following code snippet creates an instance of the Fade transition:
+>>
+>> ```Transition mFadeTransition = new Fade();```

+> - **Apply a Transition**
+>
+> You typically apply a transition to change between different view hierarchies in response to an event, such as a user action.
+For example, consider a search app: when the user enters a search term and clicks the search button, the app changes to the scene that represents the results layout while applying a transition that fades out the search button and fades in the search results.
+>
+> To make a scene change while applying a transition in response to some event in your activity, call the [TransitionManager.go()](https://developer.android.com/reference/android/transition/TransitionManager.html#go(android.transition.Scene)) static method with the ending scene and the transition instance to use for the animation, as shown in the following snippet:
+>
+> ```TransitionManager.go(mEndingScene, mFadeTransition);```
+>
+> The framework changes the view hierarchy inside the scene root with the view hierarchy from the ending scene while running the animation specified by the transition instance.
+The starting scene is the ending scene from the last transition.
+If there was no previous transition, the starting scene is determined automatically from the current state of the user interface.
+>
+> If you do not specify a transition instance, the transition manager can apply an automatic transition that does something reasonable for most situations.
+For more information, see the API reference for the [TransitionManager](https://developer.android.com/reference/android/transition/TransitionManager.html) class.